Clarksdale, Mississippi (Coahoma County)

 The hotel eventually ceased operation and gave way to offices and other commercial uses.
 In the early 1990s, WROX moved out and the Alcazar lost its most famous tenant.
 In 1994, when the Alcazar Hotel was placed on the National Register of Historic Places, only a handful of commercial tenants remained.
 New owners acquired the property in 2007 and began cleaning out and securing the building with hopes of redeveloping it as residential units.
 Due to the lack of market demand and adequate funding, those plans have not come to fruition.

 With many positive developments in downtown Clarksdale, there continues to be hope for the redevelopment of the Alcazar Hotel, but to date, no concrete plans have been announced.
 The exterior has been primed, painted, and weatherproofed.
-The next steps, according to Mayor Bill Luckett, will focus on interior renovations in hopes to be used as a hotel once again.
+According to co-owner and former Mayor Bill Luckett, the cleanup and general securing of the building continues.
+Mr. Luckett and his fellow owners are looking for an investor or tenant to restore the building.
+However, Luckett says he will ensure the structure remains safe from further deterioration until a permanent solution is reached.